If I’m a tomato (stay with me… we’re in this together).

 Tomatoes- I chose the medium sort.
 The sort that stand on their own.
 The sort that have their green tops and a hunk of vine left on them at the grocery.
 Maybe you’ve grown your own this summer?
 If that’s the case I salute you.
 You’re doing it right.

-Holy Trinity down in these parts that means Cajun style.
+Holy Trinity is classic Louisiana.
 Diced onion, diced celery, and diced bell peppers.
 Our base flavors.

 Andouille Sausage- I chose the pre-cooked sort and diced it into cubes.
 Feel free to use any sausage you’d like, just crumble and cook it if necessary.